 They offer a lifeline for low-income drivers by helping them meet legal requirements and stay protected on the road.

-Most state insurers can consider your credit-based car insurance score when setting rates.
-And most times, the score has a huge influence on the calculation of the rate.
+In most states, insurers can consider your credit-based car insurance score when setting rates.
+And most times the score has a huge influence on the calculation of the rate.
 Insurance companies may also take some factors into account.
-These factors include driving record, location, age, make and model of the vehicle, driving experience, auto insurance claim history, and types of coverage chosen.
+These factors include driving record, location, age, make and model of the vehicle, driving experience, auto insurance claims history, and types of coverage chosen.

 Cheapest Car Insurance for Low-Income Drivers by State

-Always keep in mind that state-minimum auto insurance doesn’t cover collision or comprehensive insurance.
+Always keep in mind that state minimum auto insurance doesn’t cover collision and comprehensive insurance.
 This means it won’t pay for repairs or replacement if your car is stolen, damaged in an accident, or harmed by events like fire or hail.
-If you lease or finance your car, your lender or leasing company may ask you to purchase collision insurance and comprehensive coverage.
-In this case, you will have to shop around to find the cheapest full-coverage insurance.
+If you lease or finance your car, your lender or leasing company may ask you to purchase collision and comprehensive coverage.
+In this case, you will have to shop around to find the cheapest full coverage insurance.

 How Low-Income Drivers Can Save on Car Insurance

 Saving on car insurance is possible for everyone, including low-income drivers.
-Below are some easy ways to save on your vehicle insurance.
+Below are some of the easy ways to save on your vehicle insurance.

 If you don’t drive that much, pay-per-mile insurance could save you money.
 This may be the right option for retirees, remote workers, or anyone who drives infrequently, as you pay a base rate plus a cost per mile.